Midori Shintani

 Midori Shintani (薪谷 翠, Shintani Midori) is a female Japanese judoka.
 Shintani won a gold medal at the women's open category of the 2005 World Judo Championships in Cairo.

-She won a silver medal at the +78 kg category of the 2001 World Judo Championships in Munich.
+Shintani won a silver medal at the +78 kg category of the 2001 World Judo Championships in Munich.
 She won a bronze medal at the +78 kg category of the 2006 Asian Games.